Stabbing suspect arrested

-Nanos Luck was arrested on suspicion of aggravated assault, possession and use of a deadly weapon in the commission of a felony, disorderly conduct, and public drunkenness, said GPD spokesman Sgt.
-Paul Tapao.
+Nanos Luck was arrested on suspicion of aggravated assault, possession and use of a deadly weapon in the commission of a felony, disorderly conduct, and public drunkenness, GPD spokesman Sgt.
+Paul Tapao said Thursday.

-Luck was booked and confined at the Department of Corrections.
+Luck was booked and detained.
 The case has been forwarded to the Office of the Attorney General for prosecution.

 Criminal Investigation Division detectives were able to secure video surveillance and interviewed witnesses, Tapao stated.